ruricolist/serapeum/reference.md

 STRICT determines whether to check that the list actually is a set.

-The resulting table has the elements of SET for its keys and values.
+The resulting hash table has the elements of SET for both its keys and values.
 That is, each element of SET is stored as if by
      (setf (gethash (key element) table) element)

 ### `(hash-table-set table &key strict test key)`